psyGamer/ldcapture/README.md

 ## Usage

-Currently there are no prebuild binaries, so you'll have to compile from source.

 ### Linux

 Use the following command to start you program with ldcapture:

 `LD_PRELOAD="path/to/ldcapture.so" ./your-program`

 ## Controling ldcapture from the target application